Updated on 2026-05-06

 Did Alaska and American Airlines end their codeshare?

-No. As of November 8, 2025, the Alaska–American codeshare remains active, including reciprocal mileage benefits.
-Always check each airline’s partner page for current route and earning details.
+No. The Alaska–American codeshare remains active, including reciprocal mileage benefits.
+Check each airline’s partner page for current route and earning details.

 Can I earn or redeem miles across both airlines?

-Generally yes.
-Eligible tickets let AAdvantage members earn on Alaska and Mileage Plan members earn on American, with redemption options available on many routes.
-Specific booking classes and routes apply.
+Yes, on eligible tickets.
+AAdvantage members can earn AAdvantage miles on Alaska flights, and Mileage Plan members can earn on American flights.
+Specific booking classes and routes apply, so confirm before you book.

 Why did some articles say the partnership ended?